-Practice answering interview questions-Practice doesn't imply that you are memorizing answers to questions, but are instead assessing how you answer questions, whether you're making eye-contact and seem interested, seeing if your explanations are clear, and understanding the reasoning behind certain questions as well as how to connect your experience to them.
-You can practice with roommates, family, friends, tutors, and by appointment with our advisers.
+Practice answering interview questions-Practice doesn't imply that you are memorizing answers to questions.
+It is an opportunity to assess how you answer questions, whether you're making eye-contact and seem interested, seeing if your explanations are clear, and understanding the reasoning behind certain questions as well as how to connect your experience to them.
+You can practice with roommates, family, friends, tutors, and by appointment with our advisors.
 The more experience you have articulating your thoughts and highlighting your skills, the more effective and polished you will be.

 There are a variety of resources available that offer helpful strategies.
-Many of these resources are available through our website, including InterviewStream.
+Many of these resources are available through the MCS website, including Big Interview.
 Additionally, we offer a number of interviewing workshops.
 Refer to the "Events" section of our website for dates and times.